saranya699/templateDoc/GeppettoTemplate.md

 ![Screenshot from 2021-05-11 21-34-02](https://user-images.githubusercontent.com/71403617/117848177-a94f7380-b2a0-11eb-9cc9-e8bfa6ab58ef.png)

 If Navigation type is **Side**, it will go to **sideNavigation function**.
 Otherwise it will go to **topNavigation function.**
+-After implementing the navigation method we go to our Geppetto builder in our local .
+	-In that click the code generation.
+	-After generate the code there is a new project in our repo ..
+	-Clone the project .
+	-npm i
+	-Run ng serve --port 0000

 # Conclusion:
 Finally we have added the new template to geppetto application
 ![Screenshot from 2021-05-11 21-39-21](https://user-images.githubusercontent.com/71403617/117848960-76f24600-b2a1-11eb-81a9-e3d1016bf93f.png)